-Whether or not an agreement is a lease and whether or not an agreement includes a lease is decided based on examination of the economic nature of transactions and regardless of whether or not an agreement's legal form is that of a lease agreement.
+The Group assesses whether an agreement is or contains a lease based on examining the economic nature of transactions regardless of whether an agreement's legal form is that of a lease agreement.

-In lease transactions, right-of-use assets (presented in the respective accounts of Property, plant and equipment or Intangible assets) and lease liabilities (presented in the respective accounts of Other current financial liabilities or Non-current financial liabilities) are recognized on the commencement date of the lease.
+In lease transactions, the right-of-use assets (presented in the respective accounts of Property, plant and equipment or Intangible assets) and lease liabilities (presented in the respective accounts of Other current financial liabilities or Non-current financial liabilities) are recognized on the commencement date of the lease.
 Lease liabilities are measured as the discounted present value of total expected lease payments as of the commencement date of the lease.
 Right-of-use assets are measured by making an adjustment for lease payments paid before the commencement date of the lease and initial direct costs to the originally measured amount of lease liabilities.